 UNRWA school in Jerusalem.
 Photo credit: Reuters

-Israel’s Jerusalem Council Member Aryeh King thanked Mayor Moshe Lion for advancing the project, which seeks to deminish UNRWA's presence in the city.
+Member of Jerusalem Municipal Council Aryeh King thanked Mayor Moshe Lion for advancing the project, which seeks to diminish UNRWA’s presence in the city.

-"We're not talking, we're acting," King wrote on Facebook.
-"While the previous mayor, Nir Barkat, published press releases for years about his plans to reduce UNWRA's influence and involvement in eastern Jerusalem, the current mayor, Moshe Lion, passed last night a decision of unprecedented importance.
-I salute you, Mayor."
+“We are not talking, we are acting,” King wrote on Facebook.
+“While the previous mayor, Nir Barkat, published press releases for years about his plans to reduce UNWRA’s influence and involvement in eastern Jerusalem, the current Mayor, Moshe Lion, passed last night a decision of unprecedented importance.
+I salute you, Mayor.”